Colorado Vital Records

 Are Colorado Divorce Records Public Information?

-Old divorce records may be available for genealogical and statistical purposes.
-Typically, the various district court clerks are responsible for generating and maintaining divorce records in the state of Colorado.
+Colorado divorce records generated between 1900 to 1939 and then 1975 to present day are available to the public for genealogical and statistical purposes, but recent divorce records are closed from public access.
+District court clerks are responsible for generating and maintaining divorce records in Colorado.

-How Do I Find Divorce Records In Colorado?
+How Do I Obtain Divorce Records in Colorado?

-- The online option provided by some district courts and some third-party researchers
+- Searching online databases maintained by district courts and third-party data collectors

 The information needed to maximally explore the featured channels include: